Hacuub/IGME-330-Fall-2020/weekly/week-01A-notes.md

 <a id="review-questions"></a>

 ## VII.
-Today's topic - JavaScript/DOM Review & Demo
+Review notes and video on your own - JavaScript/DOM Review & Demo

 - 1. What is JavaScript?
   - https://developer.mozilla.org/en-US/docs/Web/JavaScript